camunda/camunda-bpm-platform/spin/docs/user-guide/xml/manipulating-xml.md

 ## Manipulating Xml using a Script Language

-Xml can be manipulated from scrip languages in the same was as from Java.
+Xml can be manipulated from script languages in the same was as from Java.
 Since script languages use dynamic typing, you do not need to hint the data format but you can use auto detection.
 The following example demonstrates how to access an attribute and a child element from Xml in Python:

 ```python